JuanVillegas97/-/README.md

     return t
 ```
 For now it has structure very similar to our previous program littleduck20 these first progress I focus in the lexer

+## Second commit
+### Thing left to do:
+A lot of thing first gotta make sure the parse does the job before star creating more parsing blockk laso I should chec that ID aldso get alphanumeric values